gbv/elma/elma.md

 ~~~
 </div>

-All URIs included in an entiy [search] responses MUST result in a non-empty
+All URIs included in an [entity search] responses MUST result in a non-empty
 lookup response of the same ELMA microservice.
 The entity label in field
-`prefLabel` SHOULD be identical to the label included in an entity search
+"prefLabel" SHOULD be identical to the label included in an entity search
 response for the given language tag in response header Content-Language.

 # References